-While I was happy to say goodbye to 2020, it did start out extremely well for me and my then Bavarian boyfriend Manuel with a new year trip to Thailand.
+While I was happy to say goodbye to 2020, it did start out extremely well for me and my then Bavarian partner Manuel with a new year trip to Thailand.
 Thankfully, we visited this southeast Asian gem before the tsunami named COVID-19 hit.

 Thailand is known as a honeymooning paradise for good reason with its white sand beaches, stunning sunsets, bountiful flora and fauna, luxurious hotels, elegant dining, inexpensive massages (think $10 an hour) and outstanding service that can accommodate almost any request.
 (Unfortunately, these same attributes also attract seedy tourists who want to “Thai” one on, exploiting Thailand’s liberal social policies and services and people who can’t say “no” financially.)
 Thailand means “Land of the Free” for better or worse.

 This country is unlike any other with its constitutional monarchy and parliamentary democracy, architecture, language (Siamese has the longest names in the world and seems impossible to write), hedonistic lifestyle and healthy cuisine.
 Thai food uniquely covers five tastes: sweet, spicy, sour, bitter and salty.
 Many of its primary ingredients have medicinal properties like garlic, lemongrass, Kaffir lime, ginger, turmeric and coriander.
 Perhaps that’s why Thai people smile all the time.